telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 If set to `true` the column will be displayed as locked in the grid.
 Also see [Frozen Columns](/web/grid/walkthrough#frozen-columns-locked-columns).

-> Row template and detail features are not supported in combination with column locking.
+> **Important**: Row template and detail features are not supported in combination with column locking.
+If [multi-column headers](http://demos.telerik.com/kendo-ui/grid/multicolumnheaders) are used, it is possible to lock (freeze) a column at the topmost level only.

 #### Example - locked columns
     <div id="grid"></div>